ReneAI-Dev/.github/profile/README.md

 # Ren AI Project

-**This is still a work in progress, in the end this what the AIs purpose will be**
+**This is still a work in progress, in the end this is what the AIs purpose will be**

 ## Description